KU Student Housing Handbook

 Rights and Responsibilities

-Residents in KU Student Housing communities possess specific individual and group rights while engaged in activities that are part of university life.
+Residents in Housing & Residence Life communities possess specific individual and group rights while engaged in activities that are part of university life.
 With these rights, residents have reciprocal responsibilities to ensure these same rights for other residents.
 Student Housing staff educate residents regarding these rights and responsibilities that are associated with community living and use them as a guide in making decisions concerning resident engagement.

 Residents have the right…

-- To have access to written copies of university housing rules and regulations, or individual building policies that govern individual and group behavior.
+• To access to written copies of university housing rules and regulations, or individual building policies that govern individual and group behavior.

-- To express themselves freely within established policies and procedures as established KU Student Housing, The University of Kansas and state and federal laws and guidelines.
+• To express themselves freely within established policies and procedures as established by Housing & Residence Life, The University of Kansas and state and federal laws and guidelines.

-- To expect enforcement of the housing agreement/contract and Student Housing Handbook.
+• To expect enforcement of the housing agreement/contract and Housing & Residence Life Handbook.

 Residents have the responsibility*…

-- To comply with reasonable requests made by staff, or university officials, or fellow residents.
+• To comply with reasonable requests made by staff, university officials, or fellow residents.

-- To monitor and accept responsibility for behavior of guests.
+• To monitor and accept responsibility for the behavior of guests.

-KU Student Housing has a variety of policies that aim to develop student learning, keep housing facilities in proper working condition, and most importantly, promote safety for our residents.
+Housing & Residence Life has a variety of policies that aim to develop student learning, keep housing facilities in proper working condition, and most importantly, promote safety for our residents.
 These policies are informed by a variety of things, including: local, state, and national laws, national organizations that provide guidance to the field of higher education (ACUHO-I, ACPA, NASPA, and ASCA), and best practices.
-KU Student Housing’s mission of “building learning-centered communities through individual support and respect," along with our residential curriculum and social justice focus, inform the way KU Student Housing staff document and adjudicate potential policy violations.
+Housing & Residence Life’s mission of “building learning-centered communities through individual support and respect," along with our residential curriculum and social justice focus, inform the way KU Student Housing staff document and adjudicate potential policy violations.

-KU Student Housing honors KU’s Amnesty Policy which encourages students to report medical emergencies.
+Housing & Residence Life honors KU’s Amnesty Policy which encourages students to report medical emergencies.
 View the full Amnesty Policy.

 Residents are responsible for the following policies while contracted residents with KU Student Housing: